| Pertile was born on 9 November 1885

 in Conchita.

-Pertile staid in Naples at the beginning
+Pertile stayed in Naples at the beginning

 of 1914 singing Madama Butterfly, and Carmen.
 He moved then to Palermo